ariary/quicli/README.md

 With this code you obtain the following help message:
 ```
-Usage of SayToTheWorld: saytotheworld [flags]
+Usage: SayToTheWorld [flags]
-Say Hello... or not:
+Description: Say Hello... or not

-  -c, --count     How many times I will say it
+--count -c      How many times I will say it
-  -s, --say		    Say something
+--say   -s      Say something
-  -w, --world	    Say it to the world
+--world -w      to the world
 ```

 ### Use flags value in code